VoronDesign/VoronUsers/printer_mods/dePrintinator/HEPA Filter Exhaust/README.md

 These can be found in the STL subdirectory.

-- 1x exhaust-chamber-mount.stl (flip to match which side of your 120mm fan the cable comes out of for neatest appearance).
+- 1x exhaust-chamber-mount.stl (mirror the part to match the cable management to which side of your 120mm fan the cable comes out of for neatest appearance).
 - 1x exhaust-hepa-filter-housing.stl
 - 1x exhaust-lid.stl